 On location: shotgun mics

 For run-and-gun or when you can’t clip a mic on, a shotgun’s tight pickup grabs speech from a short distance while rejecting the sides.
+If this is your main use case, see the best shotgun microphones for a closer look.

 - Rode VideoMic series: Camera-mounted shotguns that are easy to deploy.